marudy/web-pro/tools/npm/npm-guide.md

 ### List packages

 Print to stdout all project packages installed along with their respective versions, including their dependencies in a tree-structure.

 ```sh
 npm list
 ```

 Print to stdout only the dependencies of the first level.
-This command is usefull to check the locally installed versions of the packages.
+This command is usefull to check the versions of the packages installed locally.

 ```sh
 npm list --depth=0